Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Results

 However, in this sense, a better indicator is the second EVR.
-Fig.~\ref{fig:evr_map}(f) shows a map of $\epsilon^d_2-\epsilon^f_2$.
+Figure~\ref{fig:evr_map}(f) shows a map of $(\epsilon^d_2-\epsilon^f_2)L$.
 This difference is practically zero in the ordered phase (white color), but is positive (red) in the weak interaction regime of the disordered phase and negative (blue) otherwise.
-Again, the difference at moderate temperatures becomes more pronounced with increasing lattice size, as shown in Fig.~\ref{fig:cuts} (fx).
+Again, the difference at moderate temperatures becomes more pronounced with increasing lattice size, as shown in Figs.~\ref{fig:cuts}(f1)-(f4).
 Intriguingly, the transition from positive to negative values (white stripe) coincides with the WL-AI transition identified by Antipov et al.~\cite{antipov2016interaction} (dotted line).
-The position of the boundary is stable with respect to a change in the numerically accessible lattice sizes, as shown in Figs.~\ref{fig:cuts}(f1)-(f4).
+The position of the boundary is stable with respect to a change in the numerically accessible lattice sizes (Fig.~\ref{fig:PCA_Ucut}).

 We interpret the positive value of the difference in the weak coupling regime as a consequence of different characteristics of the $f$ and $d$ configurations.
 Let us take an example of a very small $U$ and a sufficiently large temperature.
 In such a case, the EVR of the principal components for $f$-configurations will be close to $1/L$ due to the fact that we are analyzing almost uniformly distributed ones and zeros.
 In other words, the $f$ configurations are not correlated.
 On the other hand, the $d$ configurations are almost homogeneous and therefore quite similar to each other, i.e., seem to be correlated.
 In the limiting case of $U=0$, all $d$ configurations are identical and have lattice point occupancy $0.5$.
 The variance is zero, which is equivalent to a situation where all the variance is explained by a single component.
 The FG phase is signaled by $\epsilon^d_1=1$, $\epsilon^d_{n>1}=0$ and $\epsilon^f_i\ll 1$.
-Extrapolating this to a disordered phase with small finite $U$ the $d$-configurations appear to be more ordered to the PCA analysis simply because they are more homogeneous.
+Extrapolating this to a disordered phase with small finite $U$ the $d$-configurations appear to be more ordered to the PCA simply because they are more homogeneous.
 The difference decreases as the $d$-configurations become more localized and more sensitive to the position of the $f$-particles at stronger $U$.

 Although the negative values of the difference in the strong-coupling regime are more difficult to explain, they are clearly related to the annealed nature of the "disorder", i.e., the distribution of the $f$-particles being dependent on the $d$ particles.
 We have tested this by analyzing distributions where $L/2$ of $f$ particles are randomly placed on the grid, that is, independently of $d$ particles.
 The FKM is for such a choice equivalent to the Anderson impurity model.
 As shown in Fig.~\ref{fig:AIM}, for this case, the difference between the $d$ and $f$ EVRs decreases exponentially with increasing $U$ to the critical $U_c$ and then increases again to some small but, contrary to FKM, positive values.